 The winner of the ESIL Young Scholar Prize is announced in the conference programme and the Prize certificate is awarded during the conference dinner.
-The prize-winning paper will be published in the European Journal of International Law (subject to review).
+The prize-winning paper may be published in the European Journal of International Law (subject to review).

 The YSP will be awarded for the best paper submitted to the conference or to a pre-conference Interest Group event by scholars at an early stage in their career.
-Early-career scholars are (i) candidates for a postgraduate degree in law; (ii) PhD candidates or those who have had their oral defence no longer than 3 years prior to the submission of an abstract; or (iii) those who are within the first 5 years of their career following the award of their last academic degree and who can provide evidence of their contribution to legal scholarship through academic publication.
+Early-career scholars are (i) candidates for a postgraduate degree in law; (ii) PhD candidates or those who have had their oral defence no longer than 3 years prior to the submission of an abstract; or (iii) those who are within the first 5 years of their career following the award of their last academic degree (other than a PhD) and who can provide evidence of their contribution to legal scholarship through academic publication.

 Candidates for the Prize have to be ESIL members at the time of submitting their abstract.
 Co-authored articles will only be considered for the prize if all authors fulfill the eligibility criteria.

 In order to be considered, candidates are asked to provide the following information when submitting the abstract: